Peters and Lee

-Peters and Lee were a successful British folk and pop duo of the 1970s and 1980s, comprising Lennie Peters (22 November 1931 – 10 October 1992, Enfield, Middlesex) and Dianne Lee (born February 1949).
+Peters and Lee were a British folk and pop duo of the 1970s and 1980s, comprising Lennie Peters and Dianne Lee.

 Background

-Lennie Peters (AKA Gary Hall; born Leonard George Sargent, 22 November 1931, Islington, North London), an uncle of Rolling Stones drummer Charlie Watts, was blinded in one eye during a car accident when he was five years old.
-A thrown brick blinded his other eye when he was sixteen.
+Lennie Peters was born Leonard Sargent Peters in 1931.
+He was blinded in both eyes in two separate occasions as a child; his left eye during a car accident when he was five years old, and a thrown brick blinded his other eye when he was sixteen.
 Before Peters and Lee, he was a pianist playing the London pub scene.
 He recorded two singles on the Oriole label, "Let the Tears Begin" and "And My Heart Cried" in 1963 and 1964 respectively.
-In 1966 he recorded "Stranger in Paradise" for Pye Records and then "Here We Go Again" on the Gemini label in 1970.
-The latter he would revisit as Peters and Lee in 1976.
-He teamed up with actress and dancer Dianne Lee (born Dianne Littlehales, February 1949, Sheffield, West Riding of Yorkshire, England) in 1970.
+In 1966, he recorded "Stranger in Paradise" for Pye Records and then "Here We Go Again" on the Gemini label in 1970.

+In 1968, Peters teamed up with actress and dancer Dianne Lee (born Dianne Littlehales, February 1949, Sheffield, West Riding of Yorkshire, England) in 1970.
 Lee would provide backing vocals for Peters' solo act.
 She was also at the time part of a dance act with her cousin Liz.

-Their original act was called Lennie Peters and Melody until their management International Artists suggested the name Peters and Lee.
+Their original act was called 'Lennie Peters and Melody' until their management International Artists suggested the name 'Peters and Lee'.
 Their first performance was with Rolf Harris on 30 April 1970 at a concert in Bournemouth.

 Early success

-The duo entered the TV talent show Opportunity Knocks, which they won for a then-record seven times, with such songs as "All Change Places", "I'm Confessin'", "Let It Be Me" and "All I Ever Need is You".
+The duo entered the TV talent show Opportunity Knocks in February 1973, which they won seven times, a then-record and the second most for the show ever, with such songs as "All Change Places", "I'm Confessin'", "Let It Be Me" and "All I Ever Need is You".
 Following their TV success, a record contract was soon signed with Philips Records.
-They were produced by Philips' A&R man Johnny Franz, and their management company was International Artists, run by showbiz professionals Phyllis Rounce and Laurie Mansfield.
+They were produced by Philips' A&R man Johnny Franz, and their management company was International Artists, run by Phyllis Rounce and Laurie Mansfield.
 Franz found the song that suited them well, and their recording quickly led to a number one hit; "Welcome Home" sold over 800,000 copies in Britain.

 A successful first album, We Can Make It, followed, which also reached the number one position, selling over 250,000 copies.
-Further single hits followed with "Don't Stay Away Too Long", which reached #3, and "Hey Mr Music Man".
+Further single hits followed with "Don't Stay Away Too Long", which reached number three, "By Your Side" which reached number 39, "Rainbow" which reached number 17, "Closer" and "What is Love" at number 53 and "Hey Mr Music Man" at number 16.
+In the peak of their popularity they recorded two new songs for a movie called 11 Harrowhouse, Day after Day and Long live love.